Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/r_cft_system_reqs.md

 ---

-    title: System requirements
+    title: "System requirements"
-    linkTitle: System requirements
+    linkTitle: "System requirements"
     weight: 160

----
-The following are the system requirements for {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---The following are the system requirements for {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ## Supported operating systems and browsers